IAAO Technical Standards

 IAAO technical standards are intended to guide property tax assessment officials, tax policy analysts, and administrators.
 Similar issues arise in any nation’s property tax systems.
 IAAO standards can provide guidance internationally.
 However, certain sections of these standards apply primarily to the United States and Canada, where the power to tax property is assigned to state, provincial, or territorial governments.

 IAAO makes its technical standards publicly accessible on its Web site.
-Technical standards can also be purchased individually or as a full set using the IAAO online Marketplace.
+Newer technical standards can also be purchased individually through Amazon.

 IAAO allows reproduction of technical standards for personal use, educational purposes, property tax hearings, legislative development, as a supplement to local guidelines and standards, and for public information purposes.
 The content of IAAO technical standards are subject to change.
 Current official versions of technical standards are available only from IAAO.
 When citing a technical standard in other documents it is advisable to include the date the referenced standard was approved and a link to the current version on the IAAO website.
 IAAO also recommends reviewing references to IAAO technical standards annually to ensure that citations are still applicable.